oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ### execute

-Executes a compute job in a remote compute service associated with an asset and serviceAgreementId.
+Executes a compute job in a remote compute service associated with an asset and a service agreement ID.

 _Parameters_